gasia77/ruitang.github.io/_pages/about.md

 I am currently a master student in control science and engineering from the School of Automation, [Central South University](https://www.csu.edu.cn/), China.
 I received my B.E. degree from the School of Automation, Central South University, China, in 2023.

-His current research interests include deep learning, reinforcement learning, multi-agent systems, and representation learning.
+My current research interests include deep learning, reinforcement learning, multi-agent systems, and representation learning.

 A data-driven personal website
 ======